 Leave of Absence for International Students

 In addition to the above guidance, international students who are studying in the UK subject to immigration regulations (e.g. those on a Tier 4 student visa) should note that they must be fully registered and attending in order to meet the requirements of their student visa.
 International students considering applying for a leave of absence are strongly advised to use the leave of absence self-help tool which will provide information on the immigration implications of their request, including whether or not it will require reporting to the UKVI.
-Any outstanding queries should be addressed to the International Student Support Team.
-Please note that retrospective leave of absence could raise questions and concerns regarding the effectiveness of an academic department’s student attendance monitoring procedures.
+Any outstanding queries should be addressed to International Student Support.
+Please note that requests for retrospective leave of absence could raise questions and concerns regarding the effectiveness of an academic department’s student attendance monitoring procedures.
 Any justifications for the amount of time it has taken for a retrospective leave of absence request to be agreed, and if necessary, reported to UKVI will need to be defensible in the event of a University audit by UKVI.

-Students who require ATAS clearance will need to apply for a new ATAS certificate if their time limit is extended by more than 3 months as a result of a leave of absence.
-Please note that most visa categories are now subject to the requirement to have ATAS clearance for affected courses and to apply for new ATAS clearance if the course end date is delayed by 3 months.
+Students who require ATAS clearance will need to apply for a new ATAS certificate if their time limit is extended by more than three months as a result of a leave of absence.
+Please note that most visa categories are now subject to the requirement to have ATAS clearance for affected courses and to apply for new ATAS clearance if the course end date is delayed by three months.
 This will affect the majority of students who are subject to immigration regulations and not just those with a Tier 4 visa.
 Please contact the International Student Support Team if you are not sure if you are subject to these ATAS requirements.

 International students should note that the University is required to report Tier 4 visa holders who are on a leave of absence to the Home Office.
 Depending on the circumstances of the leave of absence the Home Office may expect such students to return to their home country for the duration of the leave of absence and curtail the Tier 4 visa.
 Such students will need to re-apply for a new visa when they are ready to recommence their studies.
-The International Student Support Team will inform students of the immigration implications of their leave of absence.
+International Student Support will inform students of the immigration implications of their leave of absence.

 Students who are pregnant, or whose partners are pregnant, can apply for a period of leave of absence.
 As a result of the Equality Act 2010, the University has developed a Student Pregnancy and Maternity Policy, along with advice pages aimed at both students and staff.